aineko-dev/aineko/docs/quickstart.md

     Let's check each dependency one by one.
 You can run the following commands in your terminal to check each dependency.

     * `docker --version` should return something like `Docker version 20.10.8, build 3967b7d`
-    * `python --version` should return something like `Python 3.10.12` Click [here](./troubleshooting.md#how-to-install-a-specific-version-of-python) if you see another version.
+    * `python --version` should return something like `Python 3.10.12`.
+We recommend [pyenv](https://github.com/pyenv/pyenv) to manage versions if you have multiple versions.
     * `pip --version` should return something like `pip 23.0.1 from xxx/python3.10/site-packages/pip (python 3.10)`
     * `poetry --version` should return something like `Poetry (version 1.6.1)`